Annual Report

 Start-up out of Knight Campus Dalton Lab

-A biomedical startup transforming tissue engineering by using technology invented in the Dalton Lab to 3D print microfiber scaffolds that support cell growth.
-Collaborating with L'Oréal to create lifelike artificial skin models for faster product testing.
+A biomedical startup transforming tissue engineering by using technology invented in the Dalton Lab to 3D print microfiber scaffolds that support cell growth, collaborating with L'Oréal to create lifelike artificial skin models for faster product testing.

-"I will measure VivoTex's progress by the number of injuries or diseases that we are able to cure or improve treatments for."
+"Companies like VivoTex are essential for implementing and in translating technologies into widespread practice.
+We will be involved in facilitating these breakthroughs, and I will measure VivoTex's progress by the number of injuries or diseases that we are able to cure or improve treatments for."

 Start-up out of Knight Campus Plesa Lab

-A synthetic biology startup revolutionizing protein discovery by using technology invented in the Plesa Lab to create massive DNA libraries at breakthrough scale and cost.
-Collaborating with Birch Biosciences to develop plastic-degrading enzymes.
+A synthetic biology startup revolutionizing protein discovery by using technology invented in the Plesa Lab to create massive DNA libraries at breakthrough scale and cost, collaborating with Birch Biosciences to develop plastic-degrading enzymes.

 Externally Sponsored Research